tracehubpm/jivan/README.md

 **Motivation**.
 Machine Learning and Large Language Model techniques offer promising results in the area of code understanding.
 In some cases it can outperform traditional tools like [SpotBugs], [PMD], and [Infer].
-Moreover, our analyzer trys to analyze the social aspect of coding (code authorship in Git, team responses, etc.).
+Moreover, our analyzer tries to analyze the social aspect of coding (code authorship in Git, team responses, etc.).
 Besides that, here are no publicly available and easy to use static analyzers for Java, which would be based on some LLM/ML models.